Keyboard shortcuts

 load_definitions(&[PathBuf])Load .md definitions (first-wins deduplication)

-spawn(name, prompt, provider, executor)Spawn a sub-agent, returns task ID
+spawn(name, prompt, provider, executor, skills)Spawn a sub-agent, returns task ID

 cancel(task_id)Cancel and revoke all grants